Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fix Extra Utilities 2 Magical Wood not being able to be crafted by all bookshelves.
 - Fix Immersive Engineering Squeezer recipes for EvilCraft erroring.
 - Fix the Vanishing Tinkers Construct Trait from being able to teleport mods that shouldn't move.
+- Fix Natura Legacy Thornvines not spawning in the Nether (Natura Legacy).

 ## Balance Adjustments: